pizslacker/linuxdemo/README.md

 For the spherical text scroller, we iterate over the string and map each character's index to a circular path using sin(theta) and cos(theta).
 It uses Bresenham's Line Algorithm for Star Trails.

+It also emulates CRT scanlines for oldschool feels' :P

 ![linuxdemo](https://github.com/pizslacker/linuxdemo/blob/main/images/linuxdemo.png)